Commanders offensive coordinator Scott Turner agrees to new three-year contract

 The Commanders have ranked in the bottom quarter of the league in total yards (28th), passing yards (25th) and scoring (26th), in part because of turnover at the quarterback position.
 The team has featured six starters since 2020 and traded for Carson Wentz last week.

-Last season, after Ryan Fitzpatrick was lost to injury in the season opener, Washington turned to Taylor Heinicke, a street free agent signed as an emergency option at the height of the coronavirus pandemic.
-Heinicke worked with Turner in Minnesota and then Carolina, but had been out of the league for nearly a year before Turner lured him back, with a chance role in Washington.
+Last season, after Ryan Fitzpatrick was lost to injury in the season opener, Washington turned to Taylor Heinicke, a free agent signed as an emergency option at the height of the coronavirus pandemic.
+Heinicke worked with Turner for Minnesota and then Carolina but had been out of the NFL for nearly a year before Turner brought him back.

 “He’s one of the main reasons I’m still in the NFL and even got a chance to start in the NFL,” Heinicke said in January.
-“And I say start, I mean even just got a shot in Minnesota my rookie year.
-So, he’s probably the main guy that got me in this league and kept me in this league, and I kind of take my experience with him and my journey with him and I try to tell it to the young kids back home.
+“And I say start — I mean even just got a shot in Minnesota my rookie year.
+So he’s probably the main guy that got me in this league and kept me in this league, and I kind of take my experience with him and my journey with him and I try to tell it to the young kids back home.
 I train them, ‘All it takes is one guy to like you, so don’t care about what the other people say, if you can’t play, can’t do this, can’t do that.’
-All it takes is one dude.'”
+All it takes is one dude.’ ”

-Retaining Turner for three more years provides continuity where there’s been little in Washington.
+Retaining Turner for three more years provides continuity where there has been little in Washington.
 Wentz has three seasons left on his contract.
-His salary for 2023 and ’24 is not guaranteed, so the team could easily part with him at no cost if things go sour this season.
+His salaries for 2023 and 2024 are not guaranteed, so the team could part with him at no cost if things go sour this season.
 But should he impress, the Commanders’ quarterback and play-caller are locked in through 2024.

-In other Commanders news, the team re-signed cornerback/special teamer Troy Apke to a one-year contract, potentially setting the stage for a series of moves in the coming days.
-Free agency officially begins Wednesday at 4 p.m.
+Also, the Commanders re-signed cornerback/special teamer Troy Apke to a one-year contract, potentially setting the stage for a series of moves in the coming days.
+Free agency officially begins at 4 p.m.
+Wednesday.